der-pw/CPAP_Extension_for_BTT_Octopus/README.md

 ## Extension to add the CPAP function without giving up the Neopixel port.
-The WS7040 "CPAP cooling controller" requires a positive 5V switching signal to control the speed of the motor.
-The workaround on some boards like the BTT Octopus is to use the pin for Neopixel (PB0 or ​​PB10).
+The WS7040 “CPAP Cooling Controller” requires a positive 5V switching signal to control the speed of the motor.
+For some boards like the BTT Octopus, the workaround is to use the pin for Neopixel (PB0 or ​​PB10).
-But if you don't want to do without the fancy Neopixel blinky thing, you can add this little board on the EXP1 port.
-In most cases we don't need EXP1 because we have a display connected to the SBC (Raspberry Pi etc.).
+But if you don't want to loose out the fancy Neopixel Blinky thing, you can attach this little board to the EXP1 port.
+In most cases we don't need EXP1 because we have a display connected to the SBC (Raspberry Pi, etc.).

 ### Pin mapping